camilaccb/Automation-read-invoices/README.md

 ### Proposal

-Create a solution using python to automate invoice reading making possible to input in the app automatically
+Create a solution using python to automate invoice reading making possible to input its number in the app